intelligent-soft-robots/pam_documentation/B2_tutorial1.md

 "tutorials_1_3", and configuring it:

 - to run a pressure controlled robot with segment_id "robot"
-- to show mujoco graphics
+- to show MuJoCo graphics
 - to run realtime (and not accelerated_time)

 During the handle creation, the corresponding configuration is written in the shared memory, and